-Spain’s technology industry saw a rise of 87.5% in overall deal activity during Q2 2019, when compared with the last four-quarter average, according to GlobalData’s deals database.
+Spain’s technology industry saw a drop of 6.2% in overall deal activity during Q2 2020, when compared with the last four-quarter average, according to GlobalData’s deals database.

 - Embed this chart